telerik/fiddler-everywhere-docs/get-started/collaboration.md

 The Fiddler Everywhere client provides easy and secure sharing of network debugging logs within your teams for quick analysis, communication, and resolution.

-In previous versions of Fiddler Everywhere, collaboration was limited to exporting .saz files and emailing back and forth.
+In previous versions of Fiddler Everywhere, collaboration was limited to exporting .saz files and sharing them over a different channel.
 Now, all sharing and commenting happen directly within the Fiddler Everywhere UI, providing a much more comfortable and secure manner of collaborating with your team.

 ## Save and Share Sessions